 It might be more difficult to get your children to eat healthy the older they are but it is possible.
 We know this because we get countless emails and messages from people who have changed the eating habits of their ENTIRE family!

 For the main food option, ditch your typical deli meat sandwich and side of potato chips and pack your children a healthy, nutritious lunch for school!
-Instead of the deli meat have your child take chicken (that you have already prepared during your food prep: salsa chicken, Italian chicken and Greek chicken are all good cold) or make a peanut butter and jelly sandwich but use real ingredients.
-Try toasting Ezekiel bread (found in the freezer section of most grocery stores) and adding natural peanut butter (NO SUGAR) with real jelly (watch the portion sizes).
+Instead of the deli meat have your child take chicken (that you have already prepared during your food prep: salsa chicken, Italian chicken, and Greek chicken are all good cold) or make a peanut butter and jelly sandwich but use real ingredients.
+Try toasting Ezekiel bread (found in the freezer section of most grocery stores) and adding natural peanut butter and real jelly (watch the portion sizes).

 Here are a few examples of snacks or sides that can easily be packed into a lunchbox: